digital-scouts/nami-mockserver/readme.md

 # Mockserver für Nami

-Access the mockserver at http://localhost:3000 with the sessionStartup endpoint and use 'test' as password and username.
+Access the mockserver at <http://localhost:3000> with the sessionStartup endpoint and use 'test' as password and 1234 as username.

 The mockserver will return a session token.
 Use this token in the header of all other requests.